 I’m Alexander Chee.
 I’m a writer and a professor of writing fiction and nonfiction.

-My new novel, The Queen of the Night, is forthcoming in September of 2014 from Houghton Mifflin Harcourt.
+My new novel, The Queen of the Night, is forthcoming from Houghton Mifflin Harcourt.

 If you like this blog, some other things around the web that I’ve written may strike your fancy: Me on James Salter at The Paris Review Daily.
 Me on studying with Annie Dillard, learning to use an e-reader, and the racial unconscious of the United States as seen in our superhero comics.